 Bible and coffee

 We talk a lot about having a quiet time with God, but not as much about what it is or what it looks like.
 Although the term isn’t in the Bible, Jesus modeled it for us.
-The phrase “quiet time” describes that regular, intentional time we spend alone with God to foster our relationship with Him.
+Christians use the phrase “quiet time” to describe that regular, intentional time we spend alone with God to foster our relationship with Him.
 But how do we do that?
 What does it look like?

 Basic Elements of a Regular Quiet Time

-1. The Bible – God reveals Himself to us in the Bible.
-He speaks to us through His Word.
+1. The Bible – This is the primary way God speaks to His people.
+God reveals Himself to us in the Bible.
 He shares His purposes, His character, the way He works, and His will for us.
 We cannot know God, if we don’t know His Word.
-And we can’t know His Word if we approach it in a haphazard manner.
+And we can’t know His Word correctly if we approach it in a haphazard manner.
 A systematic plan will help us build a habit and keep what we read in the right context.
-(See 4 Things to Consider for Biblical Context.“) Meditating or deeply thinking on a Bible passage helps us get everything God has for us in it.
+(For more direction see “4 Different Ways to Read the Bible” and 4 Things to Consider for Biblical Context.“) Meditating or deeply thinking on a Bible passage helps us get everything God has for us in it.
 (See “5 Probing Questions to Help You Meditate on Scripture.“)

 My Daily Quiet Time

-An example is always helpful, so I’m happy to share with you what my time with God looks like.
+An example is always helpful, so I’m happy to share with you what my time with God looks like now.
+It has morphed and changed over the years as my relationship with God has grown and I’ve shifted into new patterns of study and prayer.
 Although I try to stay sensitive to the Spirit’s leading each day, this is the basic format I follow.
 (And my quiet time always includes coffee.)

-2. Pray – I usually bullet the prayer topics as I pray to stay focused.
-I start with worship, thanksgiving, and repentance.
+1. Pray – I start with prayer, specifically praise and thanksgiving to focus my heart and mind on God.
+Next comes repentance to get rid of anything that stands between me and God.
 Then I move to petitions.
+Sometimes I bullet list these requests in my journal as I pray to stay focused.
 There is always more to pray about than time, so I have a different focus for each weekday.
 (I “borrowed” this practice from a former pastor of mine!)
 On Mondays I spend intense time for my family members.
 Tuesdays are mission needs.
 Wednesdays are world needs.
 I specifically pray for my friends on Thursday.
-Fridays, Saturdays, and Sundays are open to what’s needed most.
+Fridays I lift ministry needs.
+Saturdays and Sundays are open to what’s needed most.
 And of course, if there are urgent needs it doesn’t matter what day it is!
 This type of schedule just helps me to remember to pray for everything.

 3. Bible – I always have a Bible reading plan to follow.
 For the last decade or so, I’ve had a full year-long plan.
 It keeps me in the Word regularly and helps me keep what I read in the right context.
 I also typically use the 4R Bible study method as I read and I use highlighters and study notes to get the most out of what I’m reading.
 I use a single-column, wide-margin journaling Bible with heavier paper.
 That way I make my study notes right in my Bible.